 Please send info and pics.

 Above is cabin added to Dave Gray's Birchwood 25.

 This website not only provides information to owners and admirers of Birchwood boats but also to owners of similar classic cruisers.
 Leaflets showing the Birchwood boats built over the years can be downloaded from the last page of this site.

 The site is constantly added to and updated to provide useful information, owner's images and case studies.
 These include renovations, updates and problem solving.
 At present there are no paid for advertisements on this site.
 The products and companies mentioned are for boater's information and use.

-John Pridmore has owned his 1979 Birchwood 25 with his family for over 26 years.
-His boat is named 'Wild Garlic' and, as you can see in the caricature on the opening page, time on it is enjoyed by family and friends.
+John Pridmore owned his 1979 Birchwood 25 with his family for over 26 years.
+It is named 'Wild Garlic' and, as you can see in the caricature on the opening page, time on it has been enjoyed by family and friends.
 The picture here is of Wild Garlic at a Bedford River Festival.

 John published the Birchwood Classics Newsletters in the late 90's.
 These were developed through the good graces of the boating media, Birchwood Marine International, Alex McMullen of MBM, and owners and boating enthusiasts who provided information and support.

 John has original source material some gained from his visit to the factory in Huthwaite, Sutton in Ashfield and subsequent meetings and discussions over the years with the different owners of the Birchwood Boat companies.
 Also with experienced staff at marinas, brokers and chandlers.
 He is in regular contact with the present owners of Birchwood.